Find out about traffic conditions on your route. Link

 NEPA was the federal government's first attempt at systematically addressing environmental issues and compelling agencies to consider environmental factors when making decisions.
 In fact, NEPA has been described as the most important and far-reaching conservation measure enacted by Congress.

-“To declare a national policy which will encourage productive and enjoyable harmony between man and his environment; to promote efforts which will prevent or eliminate damage to the environment and stimulate the health and welfare of man…”
+“To declare a national policy which will encourage productive and enjoyable harmony between humans and their environment; to promote efforts which will prevent or eliminate damage to the environment and stimulate the health and welfare of humans…”

 The regulations define three “classes” of actions that determine the level of NEPA documentation required.

-The Maryland Department of Transportation State Highway Administration (MDOT SHA) has a programmatic agreement with the Federal Highway Administration (FHWA) so — FHWA does not review minor activities, such as drainage improvements and traffic signal installation.
-These actions are covered by either a Programmatic Categorical Exclusion (PCE) or a Statewide Programmatic Categorical Exclusion (SWPCE).
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) has a programmatic agreement (PA) with FHWA to streamline the NEPA process for minor projects.
+Under this PA, FHWA does not review minor activities, such as most system preservation improvements (i.e.: drainage improvements, resurfacing, guardrail placement, and traffic signal installation).
+These actions are reviewed by MDOT SHA staff and a Programmatic CE is submitted to FHWA as part of the construction authorization package.

 Projects that are wholly funded by the State of Maryland are subject to the Maryland Environmental Policy Act (MEPA).
-MEPA requires State agencies to prepare environmental effects reports for each proposed state action.
-MDOT SHA uses an Environmental Assessment Form (EAF) if a project uses only State funds and has no significant environmental impact.
+MEPA requires state agencies to prepare an Environmental Assessment Form (EAF) or Environmental Effects report (EER) for each proposed state action.
+MDOT SHA uses an EAF if a project has no significant environmental impacts, while an EER is prepared if a state funded action has the potential for significant impacts.

 We're available on the following channels.